daniel-chuang/tictactoe-ai/README.md

 # Tictactoe AI Player

 #Instructions:
-In order to run this project, you must first download this repository using:
+In order to run this project, you must first download this repository using the release of the project.
+Then you unzip it.

->
- change your terminal to this directory and run:
+Change your terminal to the downloaded directory and run:
 > pip install -r requirements.txt

 Then, you can run the project using the following command: